Video Clips of

 The below are clips from training tapes made by Attachment Therapists and from news documentaries about Attachment Therapy.
 They are presented here for research and educational purposes only.
 These clips, while quite short, can be disturbing.
 These are especially not recommended for children.

-COMMENTARY: This clip is from a three-hour training tape made in 1993 by the Attachment Center at Evergreen (ACE; renamed the Institute for Attachment and Child Development), located in Evergreen, Colorado.
+COMMENTARY: The above clip is from a three-hour training tape made in 1993 by the Attachment Center at Evergreen (ACE; renamed the Institute for Attachment and Child Development), located in Evergreen, Colorado.
 Attachment Therapist Neil Feinberg, LCSW, demonstrates methods used in the Center’s “two-week intensive.”
 This training video set the standard for Attachment Therapy for years to come.
 It is unclear if the tape was ever marketed openly.
 In the two-week intensive, Holding Therapy sessions were conducted for approximately 2-3 hours each morning.
 Note that the boy’s right arm is pinned behind Feinberg’s back, while the other arm is restrained by the therapist or his assistant, Margaret Meineke.
 Feinberg, in showing the boy “who’s the boss,” tickles the boy relentlessly while ordering him to try to get up.
 He grabs at the boy’s left side, forces eye contact, shakes his head, threatens him, and forces him to yell out hateful statements.
 Denigration of the boy’s birth mother was a common theme.
 When not in therapy, the boy was subjected to further compliance training at the home of “therapeutic parents.”
 Comparison with the videos of Candace Newmaker’s Attachment Therapy, show at the trial of her therapists, indicates that these sessions are largely scripted, e.g. it is always assumed by the Attachment Therapist that adopted children harbor a “killing rage” since infancy and think often about killing their mothers.
 Feinberg finally lost his Colorado social work license in 2010.
 For years, Colorado State and county agencies (e.g. Weld County) sent children to ACE and other Attachment Therapists in Evergreen and around the state.
 Nancy Thomas, Terry Levy, Michael Orlans, and Foster Cline also worked at ACE and trained many other therapists from around the country in these techniques.

 COMMENTARY: This is another clip from the Attachment Therapy training tape made the Attachment Center at Evergreen (now the Institute for Attachment and Child Development), with Attachment Therapist Neil Feinberg.
 In this psychodrama session, a boy is pulled in opposite directions by two women, one his adoptive mother and another portraying his birth mother.
 The women and Feinberg deliberately speak at the same time to create turmoil and confusion, while at the same time the child is expected to choose between mothers.
 Psychodrama is not considered appropriate for children age 16 and under, but it is unlikely that this would be considered appropriate for anyone.